 The COVID-19 pandemic has been a difficult time for all of us.
 It’s not merely a public health crisis –this pandemic affected every aspect of our lives, and our businesses with it.
-But here at the Fund, we help small businesses navigate challenges.
+But here at Neighborhood Community Development Fund, we help small businesses navigate challenges.
 When pandemic closures first started, we took measures to make sure our small businesses got the help and support they needed.

 Starting the PA CDFI Network